gatishah/Personal-Portfolio/README.md

 This is my personal page, a simple, single page responsive site template.
 It features a clean, minimalistic design and a sticky sidebar with navigation-linked scrolling.
+The website can be reached at http://www4.ncsu.edu/~gshah/Gati%20Shah/index.html

 	Icons:
 		Font Awesome (fortawesome.github.com/Font-Awesome)